GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 The agent will hook into the <code>window.onerror</code> event to automatically log any uncaught JavaScript errors.

-Use of the agent needs to be combined with a server component to correlate the actions your user performs client side with the corresponding server side processing, giving you a better insight into end to end functionality.
+Use of the agent needs to be combined with a server component to correlate the actions your user performs client side with the corresponding server side processing, giving you a better insight into end-to-end functionality.
 See the [project readme](../README.md) for more details.

 ## Installation
 You can install the module via <code>npm</code>: